MilanDonhowe/RandomResolution/README.md

-# Random Parlimentary Debate Resolution Picker
+# (Random Parlimentary Debate Resolution Picker)[https://respicker.netlify.com/]
 A web app for selecting random parliamentary-resolutions for practicing.
+Access the website [here](https://respicker.netlify.com/).

 Nearly all resolutions are from real speech and debate tournaments.